kmoore1616/WCU-Wind-Tunnel/README.md

 This document describes the functioning of the WCU Wind Tunnel.
 This system is capable of up to 70 m/s (~160 mph) and has an `Xm³` test section.
 It can gather data on lift, drag, and stall characteristics of models tested, and can serve as an excellent educational aid.
-It may also be useful in advancing various forms of aerodynamic research.

 ### Nomenclature